CRSA FAQs

 Who is responsible for managing risk and insurance?

-For more detail, read Risk Management and Insurance Information for CRSA program groups.
+For more detail, read ‘Appendix A: Risk Management and Insurance information for CSGs’ in the CRISP Group Preparation Guidebook.

 Do we need to be incorporated or partner with an organisation?